-In French, you use a specific expression to say if you mind somthing or not: "ça m'est égal".
+In French, you use a specific expression to say that you don't mind something: "ça m'est égal".

 How to say "I don't mind/care" in French